2026 NFL Wild Card Weekend picks, AI-generated score predictions

 SportsLine AI evaluated the 2026 Wild Card Weekend NFL odds and revealed its NFL score predictions and best NFL picks

-The 2026 NFL Wild Card Weekend schedule features two games on Saturday, three on Sunday and one 'Monday Night Football' matchup between the Houston Texans and Pittsburgh Steelers.
+The 2026 NFL Wild Card Weekend schedule featured two games on Saturday, has three more on Sunday and one 'Monday Night Football' matchup between the Houston Texans and Pittsburgh Steelers.
 Monday's matchup will pit quarterback C.J.
 Stroud and the Houston Texans against 21-year veteran Aaron Rodgers and the Pittsburgh Steelers.
-The Texans are favored by 3 points at DraftKings Sportsbook, with the over/under at 39.5, as the two teams will meet in the postseason for the first time ever.
+The Texans are favored by 3 points at DraftKings Sportsbook, with the over/under at 38.5, as the two teams will meet in the postseason for the first time ever.

-Sunday's other largest spreads include Rams (-10.5) vs. Panthers, 49ers vs. Eagles (-4.5) and Chargers vs. Patriots (-3.5).
-The smallest spreads in Wild Card Weekend include Packers (-1.5) vs. Bears and Bills (-1) vs. Jaguars.
+Other Wild Card NFL spreads include 49ers vs. Eagles (-6) and Chargers vs. Patriots (-3.5), both on Sunday.
+The smallest spread in Wild Card Weekend is Bills (+1.5) vs. Jaguars.
 Before making any 2026 Wild Card Weekend NFL picks or NFL score predictions, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.

 Built using cutting-edge artificial intelligence and machine learning techniques by SportsLine's Data Science team, AI Predictions and AI Ratings are generated for each game.
 The AI predictions are determined by statistically learning from each team's historical data and then quantitatively evaluating the strength of the opponent's defense by assigning a numeric value out of 100 called a matchup score.
 It continuously refreshes on the most recent available data and can help you spot the biggest discrepancies in the lines.
 SportsLine's AI PickBot has hit more than 2,000 4.5- and 5-star prop picks since the start of the 2023 season.